magento/merchdocs/src/magento/magento-security-best-practices.md

 - Automate the deployment process, if possible, and use private keys for data transfer.
 - Limit access to the Magento Admin by updating the allow list with the IP address of each computer that is authorized to use the Admin and install extensions.
 For examples of how to add IP addresses to the allow list, see [Secure Your Magento Admin](https://www.sonassi.com/knowledge-base/magento-kb/secure-your-magento-admin/){:target="\_blank"}.
 - Do not install extensions directly on a production server.
-- Use two-factor authorization for Admin logins, which is included by default in Magento 2.4.
-For older releases, there are several extensions available that provide additional security by requiring an additional passcode that is generated on your phone, or a token from a special device.
+- Use [two-factor authorization]({% link stores/security-two-factor-authentication.md %}) (2FA) for Admin logins.
+For Magento releases prior to 2.3.x, there are extensions available that generate a one-time passcode from your browser, phone, or token.
 - Review your server for “development leftovers.”
 Make sure there are no accessible log files, publicly visible .git directories, tunnels to execute SQL, database dumps, backup archives, `phpinfo` files, or any other unprotected files that are not required, and that might be used in an attack.
 - Limit outgoing connections to only those that are required, such as for a payment integration.
 - Use a Web Application Firewall to analyze traffic and discover suspicious patterns, such as credit card information being sent to an attacker.